AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/error-active-directory-user-cannot-log-in.md

 product-area: system-administration;user-management
 navigation-topic: tips-tricks-troubleshooting-setup-admin
 title: "Error: Active Directory User Cannot Log In"
-description: A single user or only a few users are unable to Login to Adobe Workfront.
-They are receiving the following error - Invalid Username or Password

-## Cause

-One likely cause of this error is that the user's name in Active Directory is not a perfect match of their Federation ID on their Workfront user.

-## Solution

-Check the user's name in the Active Directory and compare it to the name in the Federation ID field in the individual user's profile in Workfront..
+description: When someone receives the message "Invalid Username or Password: when trying to log in to Adobe Workfronto, it's possible that the user's name in Active Directory doesn't match their Federation.
+Compare the user's name in the Active Directory to the name in the Federation ID field in the individual user's profile.
 feature: System Setup and Administration
 role: Admin
 ---